schredder/FD2l/README.md

 	./docs/INSTALL
 		- Walk through the details of setting up and the assumptions being made by the application.
+	./docs/csv-standards
+		- Standards, assumptions, and expectations for the grade CSV file.
 	./src/
 		- Source code of the project.
 Load index.html to begin execution.
 	./src/lib/